Making Queensland life feel even better

 Weather and emergencies

 When it comes to extreme weather events in Queensland, it’s not a matter of ‘if’ but ‘when’.
-Queensland is the most vulnerable state in Australia to natural disasters, and summer can bring severe storms, heat waves, cyclones, flooding and fires to the state.
+Queensland is the most vulnerable state in Australia to natural disasters, experiencing severe storms, heat waves, cyclones, flooding and fires throughout the year.

 Read more information from the Queensland Government about emergency preparedness.